Nazz810/Ola-Data-Analytics-Project/README.md

-## Ola-Data-Analytics-Project
+# Ola Data Analytics Project

 ## Objective:
-#### The objective of this report is to provide a comprehensive overview of the operatinal performance of Ola.The key metrics highlighted in the dashboard aim to evaluate the company's effectiveness in managing ride bookings and understanding customer behavior.
+#### To analyze the overall performance of Ola, focusing on total bookings, cancellation rates, and revenue generation.
+The aim is to identify trends in ride volumes and assess the booking success rate to inform strategic decisions for improved service delivery.

 ## Insights:

-#### 1. The ride volume generally increases throughout july, with a slight dip in the middle of the month.
+#### - The ride volume generally increases throughout july, with a slight dip in the middle of the month.
-#### 2. Cash is the dominant payment method,generating the most revenue compared to UPI,credit card,and debit card.
+#### - Cash is the dominant payment method,generating the most revenue compared to UPI,credit card,and debit card.
-#### 3. OLA 's Prime Sedan has the highest total booking value of 8.3M,indicating high demand for this vehicle type.
+#### - OLA 's Prime Sedan has the highest total booking value of 8.3M,indicating high demand for this vehicle type.
-#### 4. Most common reason for cancelling rides by customers due to driver is not moving towards pick-up location (30.2%).
+#### - Most common reason for cancelling rides by customers due to driver is not moving towards pick-up location (30.2%).
-#### 5. Reason for cancelling rides by drivers due to personal and car related issues (35.5%).
+#### - Reason for cancelling rides by drivers due to personal and car related issues (35.5%).

 ## Final Conclusion:

+#### - Analyze the reasons behind driver and customer cancellations.Such as improving driver response time and communication with customers.
-#### Offer exclusive discounts to the top customers to retain their business.
+#### - Offer exclusive discounts to the top customers to retain their business.
-#### Develop clear guidelines and protocols for driver cancellations.Provide feedback channels for customers and drivers to report issues.
+#### - Develop clear guidelines and protocols for driver cancellations.Provide feedback channels for customers and drivers to report issues.

 #### By focusing on improving customer experience, driver management, and communication , significantly reduce ride cancellations and enhance its service quality.